nhanb106/rhino.github.io/index.md

 ### Landing Page

 The landing page is the first page presented to users when they visit the URL to the site.
+A navbar with more options will be available on logging in.

 ![](Images/landingNew.PNG)